EthanR168/EthanR168/README.md

 ## About me

-I'm a Year 12 student from the UK who is passionate about building and understanding the mechanisms of artificial intelligence.
-I'm mostly interested in the theory behind deep learning and enjoy implementing algorithms from the ground up.
+I'm a Year 12 student from the UK who is passionate about building and understanding AI.
+I'm mostly interested in the theory and maths behind deep learning and enjoy implementing algorithms from the ground up.

 I mainly focus on:
 -  Implementing deep learning algorithms **without external ML libraries**